onedata/onedata-documentation/docs/user-guide/tokens.md

 or delegating access tokens:

-* You should always keep your tokens safe, just like you would do with your passwords or certificates / private keys.
-The exceptions are 1) when passing an invite token to somebody you wish to invite or 2) when delegating an access token that has been properly limited by caveats.
+* You should always keep your tokens safe, just like you would do with your passwords, certificates or private keys.
+The exceptions are when passing an invite token to somebody you wish to invite or when delegating an access token that has been properly limited by caveats.

 * It is strongly recommended to include a